MPEG-G ISO/IEC 23092

 142. MPEG Meeting

-The 142nd MPEG meeting will take place in Antalya (Turkey) during the 24th - 28th of April.
-The purpose of this face-to-face meeting is to foster collaborations between members and across working groups in order to accelerate the standardization process.
-Furthermore,...
+The 142nd MPEG meeting will take place in Antalya (Turkey) from the 24th - 28th of April 2023.
+The purpose of this face-to-face meeting is to foster collaborations between members and across working groups in order to accelerate the standardization process....

 139. MPEG Virtual Meeting